-Signing up for Power BI with a new Office 365 Trial
+Signing up for Power BI with a new Microsoft 365 Trial

-Sign up for an Office 365 trial on the Office 365 web site.
+Sign up for a Microsoft 365 trial of Office

-When you complete that signup process, you're given a new sign-in name that looks like email@example.com.
-This is the sign-in you'll use with Power BI.
+Create your new email address and password.
+Create a new sign-in name that looks like email@example.com.
+This is the sign-in you'll use with your new work or school account and with Power BI.

-By using this signup method, you are creating a new organizational tenant and you'll become the administrator of the tenant.
+By using this signup method, you are creating a new organizational tenant and you'll become the User administrator of the tenant.
 For more information, see What is Power BI administration?.
-You can add new users to your tenant, then share with them, as described in the Office 365 admin documentation.
+You can add new users to your tenant, then share with them, as described in the Microsoft 365 admin documentation.

 More questions?
 Try asking the Power BI Community